 |Share of all dairy workers in Vermont who are immigrants||51.0%|

 Immigrant families have long played an important role helping to build housing wealth in the United States.
 In recent decades, the more than 40 million immigrants collectively in the country increased U.S. housing wealth by $3.7 trillion.
 Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.-born residents.
 In Vermont, immigrants are actively strengthening the state’s housing market.

-International students in the United States contributed more than $30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs through their tuition payments and day-to-day spending.
-Research has found that increases in the number of international students at American universities boost innovation and patent creation.
+International students in the United States contributed more than $36.9 billion to the U.S. economy in the 2016-2017 school year and supported more than 450,000 jobs through their tuition payments and day-to-day spending.
+Research has also found that increases in the number of international students at American universities boost innovation and patent creation.
 International students represent a small portion of all students in Vermont, but they make a big impact.

 Nationwide, the power of immigrant voters is likely to continue to be a large factor in upcoming elections.
-Given their modest numbers, immigrants may not sway presidential elections in Vermont, where Barack Obama won by roughly 107,000 votes in 2012, but their votes may make a difference in closer statewide contests and primaries in the near future.
+Given their modest numbers, immigrants may not sway presidential elections in Vermont, where Hillary Clinton won by roughly 83,000 votes in 2016, but their votes may make a difference in closer statewide contests and primaries in the near future.